KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 `method_missing` is a method of `BasicObject` in Ruby that the `Object` class inherits.
 When a method is called on an object that does not implement the method, `BasicObject#method_missing` is called which throws the usual exception.
 However, if a different class in the method lookup path has defined `method_missing`, that `method_missing` will be called instead.

-The note types can have arbitrarily named fields. `Note#method_missing` here is simply checking if the method call is a getter or setter of the value of one of the note's note type's fields and then getting or setting the field value appropriately.
+`Note#method_missing` here is simply checking if the method call is a getter or setter of the value of one of the note's note type's fields and then getting or setting the field value appropriately.
 Defining `respond_to_missing?` separately also has the benefit of allowing the note objects to return `true` when asked if they `respond_to?` the ghost methods.

 ## Closures

-I also had an opportunity to do some slightly less non-trivial things with closures.
+I also had an opportunity to do some slightly non-trivial things with closures in Anki Record.
 I had to think about them a bit to allow the library to support writing scripts like this:

 ```ruby
 AnkiRecord::AnkiPackage.open(path: "./test_1.apkg") do |collection|